Job Specification

 client movements.

-and taking appropriate measures in reporting significant actions,
+taking appropriate measures in reporting significant actions,

 occurrences, and conditions in the buildings and on the grounds;